sulaimank/account_processing_demo/README.md

 Instructions on how to run and test code
 -

-At root of pom.xml, build the jar
+At root of pom.xml, install jar dependencies and build the jar containing all dependencies
+1) mvn install
-1) mvn package
+2) mvn package

-cd to target where maven builds jar
+To run the driver's main class cd to target where maven builds the jar
 1) java -classpath magiceden-1.0-SNAPSHOT-jar-with-dependencies.jar  magicEden.DynamicLoadDriver

 Run all JUnit test cases
 1) mvn test

 Design Pattern Discussion
 -
 As I architected a solution I kept in mind time constraints but also in keeping with the spirit that you wanted production-level real-time system that emulates the indexing of data on the blockchain.
 I added enough error checks and handling to ensure that errors are logged quickly.

-I used Gson library which is a Google library that allows for parsing json files based on a POJO class.
+I used Gson library which is a Google library that allows for parsing json files based on several POJO classes that represent the JSON structure.
 The Account class is the POJO that as I read in an array of accounts.

 Since the supplied JSON file contains data, I created a robust JUnit file that in the setup, loads the JSON array into memory.
 Then each account element was handled in a continuous uniform and random distribution